hastec-fr/apash/README.md

 The latest version of this documentation is available in the [wiki](https://github.com/hastec-fr/apash/wiki) of the project.

 ### Terminal
-You're in a terminal, apash provide a feature to display a summary of the markdown.
+You're in a terminal, apash provides a feature to display a summary of the markdown.
 ```bash
   apash help "lowercase"
   # @file $APASH_HOME_DIR/src/fr/hastec/apash/commons-lang/StringUtils/lowerCase.sh